iitmcvg/iitmcvg.github.io/_posts/2018-07-17-Exploring-Adversarial-Reprogramming.md

 title: Exploring Adversarial Reprogramming
 categories: papers
 mathjax: true
-description: Google brain recently published a paper titled <a href="https://arxiv.org/pdf/1806.11146.pdf">Adversarial Reprogramming of Neural Networks</a> which caught my attention.
-I explore the ideas of the paper and perform some of my own experiments in this post.
+description: 'Google brain recently published a paper titled <a href="https://arxiv.org/pdf/1806.11146.pdf">Adversarial Reprogramming of Neural Networks</a> which caught my attention.
+I explore the ideas of the paper and perform some of my own experiments in this post.'
 header:
   teaser: /assets/images/posts/adv_reprog/cover_5iscat.png
 toc: true